 1 teaspoon salt

-1 pound chicken breasts, boneless and skinless, cut into cubes
+2 boneless skinless chicken breasts, cut into cubes

 Serving suggestion: Serve with roti or rice.

-1. Put a large skillet over medium-high heat and add the oil.
+1. Put a large non-stick skillet over medium-high heat and spray it with cooking spray.

 2. When it starts to get hot, add the onion, garlic, and ginger and cook for 4 minutes, or until the onion is golden.

-3. Add the tomato paste, brown sugar, cumin seeds, garam masala, red chile flakes, turmeric, and salt and cook for 2 minutes.
+3. Add the tomato paste, brown sugar, cumin seeds, garam masala, red chili flakes, turmeric, and salt and cook for 2 minutes.

 4. Add the chicken cubes and stir well to coat.

-5. Add the yogurt and water and cook, stirring until the chicken is done, about 8 minutes.
+5. Add the yogurt and water and let simmer, stirring until the chicken is done, for about 25 minutes.

 Serve the chicken with roti or rice.

-Recipe Source: Bal's No-Butter Chicken by Bal Arneson
+Recipe Source: Adapted from Bal's No-Butter Chicken by Bal Arneson